prikhi/pencil/docs/source/devguide/tutorial/drawingresizeshape.rst

         </p:Content>
     </Shape>

 The SVG rectangle has width and height attributes.
-The Box behaviour will use the input Dimension value to change those width and height attributes.
-When the user scales the shape using the on-canvas geometry editor, the behaviour will apply the changes to the SVG element.
+The Box behavior will use the input Dimension value to change those width and height attributes.
+When the user scales the shape using the on-canvas geometry editor, the behavior will apply the changes to the SVG element.

 Add Rounded Corner
 ------------------

 SVG rectangle may have rounded corners.
-Pencil also supports Radius behaviour to simplify this.
-In this example we add a Handle property into the shape and use its value in the Radius behaviour.
+Pencil also supports Radius behavior to simplify this.
+In this example we add a Handle property into the shape and use its value in the Radius behavior.

 .. code-block:: xml